 Especially if you have a senior dog or she/he has arthritis.
 Include food supplements in their daily diet and make sure they get minimum exercise to get rid of stiff joints.
-Glucosamine and chondroitin are very good for joints health and so are the omega fatty acids.
-Choose the foods that are rich in these or include supplements while you give treats to the pet.
+Glucosamine and chondroitin are very good for joint health, and so are the omega fatty acids.
+Choose foods rich in these or include supplements while you give treats to the pet.

 5. Importance of Fur

 The best and natural way to keep dogs warm is by maintaining thick fur.
 This is the natural way to keep them warm.
 If your pet has a thick fur coat, keep it and don’t trim it.
 Yet, grooming during winter is important.
 Keep the hair healthy and thick.
 This can be done by including supplements in the food.
 Try any ‘healthy dog fur supplements’ or ‘biscuits’ available in the market.
 Good and nutritious food will maintain healthy fur.

 Dogs tend to drink less water during winter, but they need water to stay hydrated.
 Drinking less water can cause dehydration during winter, and the skin becomes very dry.
 The dry skin makes paws dry.
 Place some lukewarm water near the pet so they can gulp it every few minutes.